Videogame / Style Savvy

 - An Interior Designer Is You: You can decorate your shop and your home as you wish.

 - Art Evolution: On top of the graphical boost between the Nintendo DS and Nintendo 3DS, the art style changed a bit between the first game and Trendsetters.
 It became cleaner, less stylized, and with smaller eyes.
+The fourth game goes for a more cel-shaded look.

 - In Fashion Forward, sometimes you are asked to copy makeup from a reference photo.
 On occasion, the customer will give you a photo of herself.